Is provocative content worth it?

 AUCKLAND, NEW ZEALAND: A headline in the recent ‘sponsored’ section of a New Zealand daily newspaper read, “Religion in class: The debate goes on” – followed by the teaser, “Values key for NZ’s young but private school group rejects faith-based teaching”.

 Although we’re talking about a ‘native ad’ – which is not content marketing per se, but rather a tactic for increasing exposure to your content – it’s readily apparent that this is a story that serves the newspaper more than it does the advertiser.
-A fact that is made obvious by the use of the word 'rejects' -- very news speak.

 In essence, though, it’s unnecessary to court controversy for controversy sake.
 Native ad sellers, the same people whose market is declining, will tell you that it’s what works.
 Yes, it works for the news media, but not necessarily for brands.
 Yes, it sparks debate, but that’s the work of news media, not brands – don’t be seduced into paying for news media to do what they’re supposed to do anyway.